dinhomathias/Amc/Avoiding-flood-limits.md

 Feel free to ask on our [Telegram Group](https://t.me/pythontelegrambotgroup).

 Or you may directly ask the MQ responsive dev:<br>[thodnev @ Telegram](https://telegram.me/thodnev) (support in English or Russian; please, only MQ-related questions)

-## What to read next?
-_Check out our_ [Extensions -- JobQueue](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-%E2%80%93-JobQueue). _It's amazing!_

-_Probably, you would be also interested in_ [Performance Optimizations](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Performance-Optimizations) _for your bot._

-_You've coded something worth sharing or just want to participate in dev process?
-Great!
-We would really appreciate that.
-Check out our_ [Contribution Guide](https://github.com/python-telegram-bot/python-telegram-bot/blob/master/.github/CONTRIBUTING.rst) _for more details._